AyJayH/AyJayH/README.md

 # 👋 Hi, I’m Alexander

-I'm a developer, builder, and systems thinker passionate about **every layer of the tech stack** — from the lowest bits of firmware to cloud-based backend services.
+I'm a developer passionate about **every layer of the tech stack** — from the lowest bits of firmware to cloud-based backend services.

 ---